Chimoney/chimoney-community-projects/README.md

 ## Contributing

-Contributing to Chimoney's Hacktoberfest is easy!
+Contributing to Chimoney's Community Project is easy!
 Follow these steps:

 1. Fork the repository.
 2. Create a new branch with a relevant name for your work: `git checkout -b feature/my-contribution`.